ICE T

 The ICE T entered service in 1999.
-It was designed with special technology that allowed the vehicle body to tilt onto its side in curves like a motorbike.
-The ICE T is available in two versions as a five and seven-unit train, which can be coupled together and run as a double train.
-The five-unit class 415 variant includes a bistro car, while the seven-unit class 411 also has a dining area.
-Each end of the ICE T has a special compartment, separated from the driver by a glass wall, that offers the opportunity to look over the driver's shoulder.
+It is designed with special technology that allows the vehicle body to lean to the side like a motorcyclist on winding routes.
+The seven-unit ICE T has a restaurant area.
+To increase seating capacity, two trains can be coupled together and run as a double train.
+The ends of each ICE T have a special compartment, separated from the train driver by a glass panel, that allows passengers to look over the driver's shoulder.

 A modernisation programme for the ICE T fleet was launched in December 2013.
 In addition to a new external coat of paint and new carpets, the ICE T trains were some of the first in Germany to be equipped with the Europe-wide train control system ETCS (European Train Control System).
 This means that the ICE T fleet can be used on the newly built Halle/Leipzig - Erfurt high-speed line, for example, which saves up to 50 minutes of travel time.
 The ICE T also runs to Austria, enabling direct services between Frankfurt and Vienna, for example.